example showing how you might bind this command

 Workspaces on all monitors can be set to the same index (emulating single workspaces which span across all monitors)

-using the komorebic focus-workspaces
+using the komorebic focus-workspaces command.

 # example showing how you might bind this command